Nickelocene

-Structure and bonding
+Structure

 Ni(C5H5)2 belongs to a group of organometallic compounds called metallocenes.
 Metallocenes usually adopt structures in which a metal ion is sandwiched between two parallel cyclopentadienyl (Cp) rings.
 In the solid-state, the molecule has D5d symmetry, wherein the two rings are staggered.

 The Ni center has a formal +2 charge, and the Cp rings are usually assigned as cyclopentadienyl anions (Cp−), related to cyclopentadiene by deprotonation.
 The structure is similar to ferrocene.
 In terms of its electronic structure, three pairs of d electrons on nickel are allocated to the three d orbitals involved in Ni–Cp bonding: dxy, dx2–y2, dz2.
 The two remaining d-electrons each reside in the dyz and dxz orbitals, giving rise to the molecule's paramagnetism, as manifested in the unusually high field chemical shift observed in its 1H NMR spectrum.
 With 20 valence electrons, nickelocene has the highest electron count of the transition metal metallocenes.
 Cobaltocene, Co(C5H5)2, with only 19 valence electrons is, however, a stronger reducing agent, illustrating the fact that electron energy, not electron count determines redox potential.